-IV.
-Numerical Simulation
+4. Numerical Simulation

-Numerical simulation of the charged relative motion differential equations in Eq.
+Numerical simulations of the charged relative motion differential equations in Eq.
 (4) are used to verify the theoretical spinning shape versus charge results developed above.
-Because closed orbit configurations are the focus of this research, hyperbolic and parabolic trajectories will be ignored, though they are possible for a collinear invariant shape formation.
-Instead, we consider the design of a particular configuration where the craft may take circular or elliptical trajectories about the formation center of mass.
-First, let us consider the case where the craft are desired to maintain fixed separation distances.
+Because closed orbit configurations are the focus of this research, hyperbolic and parabolic trajectories are ignored, though they are possible for a collinear invariant shape formation.[18]
+Instead, the design of a particular configuration is considered where the craft may take circular or elliptical trajectories about the formation center of mass.
+First, consider the case where the craft are desired to maintain fixed separation distances.
 This naturally results in circular orbits for all three craft in the formation.
+With circular orbits, a solution for the finite Debye length is possible.
 Denoting the separation distance between craft i and craft j as r{ij} , the value of χ can quickly be determined from Eq.
 (8).
 To determine a solution for the necessary craft charges, the orbit radius of craft 1 needs to be determined.
 Recall that for circular orbits, the orbit radius is equal to the semimajor axis.
 This can be found by determining the distance between craft 1 and the formation center of mass.
-With χ and a_1 determined, the desired orbit mean motion, n, is all that a_1 (m) a_2 (m) a_3 (m) n (rad/sec) χ $33.\overline{3}$ $16.\overline{6}$ $41.\overline{6}$ $\pi/7200$ 0.5 remains to determine a set of craft charges that will yield this orbit configuration.
+With χ and a_1 determined, the desired orbit mean motion, n, is all that remains to determine a set of craft charges that will yield this orbit configuration.
 Assuming a specific orbit period, P, is desired for the formation, the mean motion is defined as